Nahal Hemar Cave: The method of examining the plaster assemblages

 Object said to be "the oldest sickle", flint and resin, Tahunian culture, c.
 7000 BC, Nahal Hemar Cave.
 Israel Museum.

 Beads: All but one bead was produced from a mixture of burnt lime and calcite crystals.
-The one bead without this mixture had anhydrite crystal also appear within the burnt lime (this was indicated by both TSPA and ICP-AES analyses).
-The most important trait is that all the beads are dense contents of calcite crystals.
-It can be concluded that the beads were likely all made in the same place and for the same reason and all had the same use.
-All of the beads were made by the same technique, which can be seen in their mineralogy and chemistry.
-Because the beads were all so closely related, it seems likely that they were all made for the same purpose.
+The sole exception with anhydrite crystal also appear within the burnt lime (this was indicated by both time-series panel analysis (TSPA) and atomic spectroscopy (ICP-AES analyses).
+All beads were densely populated with calcite crystals.
+The beads were likely all made in the same place, for the same reason, and used in the sane way.
+All were made by the same technique, which can be seen in their mineralogy and chemistry.
 It is assumed that the beads were used as parts of garments or costumes for a specific event.

-Statues: The statues have opposite homogeneity as compared to the beads and baskets.
+Statues: The statues have opposite homogeneity compared to the beads and baskets.
 The statues vary greatly in their technology and compositions.
 The statues can be broken up into seemingly four different categories of statues based on their composition.
 This hints to the fact they were likely built in different locations possibly by the Mediterranean shore and were brought to Nahal Hemar in their present state.
 There was more than likely little done to the statues once they got into Nehal Hemar.
 It is thought that the statues were used for ceremonies or ritual activities and the different statues had different symbols.

 Magical site

 Nahal Hemar with its small size is proposed to be a place for religious ceremonies or magic that was part of an ancestor cult as indicated by the decorated skulls and carved limestone masks.
 Celebrants may have worn the masks to honor the dead.
-Other artifacts at the site such as the partial garments and animal and anthropoid figurines have bolstered the notion of it principally serving magical purposes.
+Other artifacts at the site such as the partial garments and animal and anthropoid figurines have bolstered the notion it principally serving magical purposes.
 Additionally, the statue fragments may have been brought from distant locations as a donation that was part of the rituals.